straiforos/stackblitz-phone-book/src/app/interfaces/Readme.md

 - How we define functionality in a system
 - How we define data shape/typing.
-- Composition allows for flexibility and reusing leading to greater consistancy and variation simulatiously.
+- Composition allows for flexibility and reusing leading to greater consistency and variation simultaneously.

-  - Implies an interface that creates a object beyond composite functionality and properties.
+  - Implies an interface that creates an object beyond composite functionality and properties.

   ## TODOs